<img alt="" src="https://secure.perk0mean.com/171547.png" style="display:none;">

 In an attempt to both speed up the drug development process and to quickly identify safety issues, Phase 0 studies, also referred to as ‘human microdosing studies’ were introduced.

-The different clinical trial phases are described in further detail below and summarised in the table at the end of this blog.
+The different clinical trial phases are described in further detail below and summarised in the table below.

 Phase